epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 - Press ENTER.
 - Accept a sequence of suggestions using the TAB and ENTER keys.
+- Remove the `calculateMostPopularProduct` method.
-- Change the `calculateMostPopularProduct` method implementation to the suggested implementation.
+- Rename the `calculateMostPopularProductWithBugFix` method to `calculateMostPopularProduct`.
 </details>

 <details>